kinecosystem/kin-sdk-ios/KinBackupRestoreModule/README.md

 let kinClient = KinClient(with: url, network: .testNet, appId: appId)
 ```

-If you want to backup, you need the `KinAccount` object, which represents the account that you want to back up.
+If you want to backup, you need the `KinAccount` object, which represents the account that you want to backup.

 ###### Example of how to get a `KinAccount` object: